christophevg/christophe.vg/Embedded/_posts/2013-01-01-Hello_Embedded_World.markdown

 [serial interface](MAX232.html) to the board that allows us to use
 <tt>printf</tt> and have it displayed on our terminal window on our full
 fletched computer.

+## Next steps - aka coming soon

+Below is a list of components I want to add/experiment with to cover a reasonable classic scope of what you want/need when designing embedded systems.

+Basically my TODO list ...

+* flash memory
+* sensors: temperature, light, accelerometer, ...
+* usb serial communication
+* wireless communication: RF, WiFi, Zigbee